Kaimunchi/CS-coursework-samples/README.md

 This course is taught in the Ada language.

 + [Statistics](https://github.com/mrbmi513/truman-coursework-samples/tree/master/CS180/Statistics) - A package and accompanying driver program to provide basic statistics about course grades.
 + [Simulation](https://github.com/mrbmi513/truman-coursework-samples/tree/master/CS180/Simulation) - A somewhat basic agent-based simulation of a simple economy.

+## CS 250 - Systems Programming [Spring 2018]
+>An introduction to systems level programming utilizing both assembly and high level languages.

+This course is taught in the C/C++ languages.

++ [RPN Calculator](https://github.com/mrbmi513/truman-coursework-samples/tree/master/CS250/RPN_Calculator) - A C program that implements a Reverse Polish Notation calculator with a dynamically-allocated stack.
++ [Poker Hands](https://github.com/mrbmi513/truman-coursework-samples/tree/master/CS250/Poker_Hands) - A C++ program that generates and ranks Poker hands, utilizing the object-oriented capabilities of C++.